nowaalex/af-utils/packages/check-hot/core/docs/reporting.md

 statuses, trace lines, probe attempts, and coverage entries remain available in JSON or the generated versioned manifest.

+Live worker output is fail-closed: exactly one versioned terminal envelope must match the orchestrator's request identity, runtime, tier, mode, purpose, and scenario selection.
+Missing, malformed, duplicated, stale, or incomplete successful output is an infrastructure proof gap and can never become PASS.
+This protects the report from buggy suite output, not from deliberately hostile code executing inside the same measured process; hostile targets require an OS sandbox outside the current trust model.

 Every reportable failure uses the same JSON shape:

 ```json